Original air date: January 5, 1967

 - All Cavemen Were Neanderthals: Giant alien cavemen threatening a shuttlecraft.

-- Ass in Ambassador: Galactic High Commissioner Ferris is fond of nagging Kirk, reminding him that they may have to abandon search for the Galileo.
-In fairness, he was worried about people dying of a plague on Markus III.
+- "Ass" in Ambassador: Galactic High Commissioner Ferris is fond of nagging Kirk, reminding him that they may have to abandon search for the Galileo.
+In fairness, he was worried about people dying of a plague on Makus III, but that still didn't stop him from being a total Jerkass and even seeming to relish news of the shuttle and all hands being lost.

 - Blunt "Yes": Kirk tells Spock he is a stubborn man.
 Spock replies "Yes, sir."

 - Broken Aesop: See Straw Vulcan.
-Spock method for getting the Enterprise's attention is mocked for being an emotional response, despite being completely logical as the only ghost of a chance they had.
+Spock's method for getting the Enterprise's attention is mocked for being an emotional response, despite being completely logical as the only ghost of a chance they had.

 - Captain Obvious: Mears' only purpose seems to be pointing out the obvious like "It's getting hot in here!" when the shuttle starts smoking.